alders/mythtv-stream-hls-dash/README.md

 |      |       | ✅  | ✅  |

 Table 3, 4 and 5 shows feature support of the Safari built-in m3u8
-player and Shaka player while encoding a set of random renditions:
+player on macOS and Shaka player while encoding a set of random
-`720p high`, `480p normal`, `360p low`, and `240p low`.
-As is shown
+renditions: `720p high`, `480p normal`, `360p low`, and `240p low`.
+As
-feature support varies.
-None of them provides the desired combination i.e. allowing one to manually select the desired video rendition and audio rendition (at least for testing purposes).
+is shown feature support varies.
+None of them provides the desired combination i.e. allowing one to manually select the desired video rendition and audio rendition[^18] (at least for testing purposes).
 Hopefully the players really do provide the best possible bitrate for the network "*automagically*".

 **Table 3:** *Safari m3u8 player UI playlist support during Live Broadcasting (while encoding).*